DrMarc/slab/docs/psychoacoustics.rst

 The infinite kind of :class:`Trialsequence` is perhaps less suitable for controlling the stimulus parameter of interest, but it is very useful for varying other stimulus attributes in a controlled fashion from trial to trial (think of 'roving' paradigms).
-Unlike when selecting a random value in each trial, the infinite :class:`Trialsequence` guarantees locally equal value frequencies, avoid direct repetition, and keeps a record in case you want to include the sequence as nuisance covariate in the analysis later on.
+Unlike when selecting a random value in each trial, the infinite :class:`Trialsequence` guarantees locally equal value frequencies, avoids direct repetition, and keeps a record in case you want to include the sequence as nuisance covariate in the analysis later on.
 Here is a real-world example from an experiment with pseudo-words, in which several words without direct repetition were needed in each trial. word_list contained the words as strings, later used to load the correct stimulus file::